aimms/how-to/Articles/334/334-data-optimization-libraries.rst

 Data for Optimization Libaries
 ==============================

 An AIMMS library can be reused in other projects.
-To solve an optimisation problem in a library we're dealing with two abstraction mechanisms:
+To solve an optimization problem in a library we're dealing with two abstraction mechanisms:

-* On the one hand, procedures are used in which the sets transferred via the arguments have different meanings.
+* Procedures where sets transferred via the arguments have different meanings.
-* On the other hand, we can declare variables and constraints as globals with a fixed index domain within the library and by working with subsets of AllConstraints and AllVariables locally within that library.
+* Declare global variables and constraints with a fixed index domain within the library, and use subsets of ``AllConstraints`` and ``AllVariables`` locally within that library.

 These two abstraction mechanisms do not work together naturally.

 This article explains how we can bring these two abstraction mechanisms together using element parameters.
-The project example (Transport Problem Library) is based on the well-known **Transport Problem**.
+We'll use an example based on the **Transport Problem**.

 The Transport Problem searches for the best way to transport goods from a couple of sources to sinks.